joulev/translate/readme.md

 At least the translation is better than Google Translate 🙄 and at least if I buy raw Japanese light novels now, I can be reasonably sure I can understand _at least most of them_ using this translator.

+For languages other than Vietnamese and English, I can't comment on the quality since I don't speak those languages, but the demo app still has options to translate to a few more languages in case someone might need.

 ## Try it

 ### Deployed app